 I strive to be inclusive and remain present with my students.
 I do not teach a group but rather a group made of individuals.
 Understanding the difference is the baseline to successful teaching.
 I appreciate that each student has endless potential as well as a current place of knowledge tied to their personal experience.
 What makes my students different also gives them the very perspective that can make them wildly successful.
 I choose to base my lesson plans and examples around the work of contemporary artists and minority artists.
 I want all of my students to have access to role models and to know that careers in art and design are inclusive and can reflect their own culture and identity.

 I aim to give my students a strong sense of agency.
 I want my students to find their place in the greater community.
-I provide information about local art resources and events and encourage my students to be self-directed learners outside of the classroom.
+I provide information about local resources and encourage my students to be self-directed learners outside of the classroom.
 I organize field trips to local art clubs and exhibits that reaffirm such connections.

 I allow for risk and failure in my studio art courses.
-I find many incoming students mistake accurate rendering and draftsmanship as the pinnacle of fine art.
+I find many students mistake accurate rendering and draftsmanship as the pinnacle of fine art.
 While such skills should be prioritized in an introductory course I also provide an overview of other considerations.
 I believe notions of concept and process should not be withheld for higher level courses but woven in with the basic fundamentals.